FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving05.md

 #### Required sampler and texture:
    - *Sampler:* `RcSampler`
-   - *Separate texture for this sampler:*  Remote control input (see Channel definitions folder)
+   - *Separate texture for this sampler:*  Remote control input [see also Channel definitions](../Channel_definitions/README.md)
    - [Click here to see an optimized sampler code](#example-of-a-remote-control-optimized-texture-and-sampler-code)

 #### Required function code: